-The Commentary to this article has been published in BMC Anesthesiology 2015 15:86
+A Commentary to this article was published on 09 June 2015

 Coagulopathy is often accompanied by prolongation of prothrombin time (PT) in septic and nonseptic patients in intensive care unit (ICU).
 The conventional way to correct the coagulopathy is to administer fresh frozen plasma (FFP) before invasive procedures to minimise the risk of bleeding.
 However, prolonged PT can be present even in hypercoagulation status, resulting in unnecessary administration of FFP.
 In the present study, we have assessed the reliability of thromboelastometry in case of prolonged PT and the relationship to bleeding complications during surgical tracheostomy.